Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 10 Februari 2026 04.51.10 UTC
+- WIB: Selasa, 10 Februari 2026 05.52.13 UTC
-- WITA: Selasa, 10 Februari 2026 05.51.10 UTC
+- WITA: Selasa, 10 Februari 2026 06.52.13 UTC
-- WIT: Selasa, 10 Februari 2026 06.51.10 UTC
+- WIT: Selasa, 10 Februari 2026 07.52.13 UTC

 Kutipan Inspiratif:
-"There is no market for YOUR EMOTIONS, so never advertise your FEELINGS just display YOUR ATTITUDE.,."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: attitude
+Kategori: technology